Plot: A slice-of-life comedy anime about a group of girls in a school that specializes in art students.

 Older Tomokane: Younger Tomokane’s older brother, he’s constantly ill to the point where he spends most of his schooltime in the nurse’s office and frequently faints.
 However, he loves nothing more than playing pranks on his younger sister.

-You may notice something with the side group: They’re not memorable at all, really.
-I couldn’t remember most of their names and the main reasons I remember Older Tomokane and Bucchi was because they were connected in one way or another to characters in the main group.
-They come in half-way through the series and they don’t do much.
+You may notice something with the side group – I couldn’t remember most of their names.
+They’re a really forgettable bunch.
+The main reasons I remember Older Tomokane and Bucchi was because they were connected in one way or another to characters in the main group.
+They come in halfway through the series, and they don’t do much.
 Their segments also weren’t very funny barring maybe the Club President’s box.

-Art: The art and animation were bright, colorful and a joy to look at.
+Art and Animation: The art and animation were bright, colorful and a joy to look at.
 It’s not amazing, but it’s pretty unique in its style and coloring.
-Also, I should note one thing; these girls are supposed to be 15-16 years old but they look and act like they’re about seven barring Namiko and Kyouju.
-Also, the stuff that they learn sounds pretty damn basic for a high school made specifically for artists.
+Also, I should note that these girls are supposed to be 15-16 years old, but they look and act like they’re about seven barring Namiko and Kyouju.

-Voice Acting: Japanese version, the voice acting was great.
-Everyone had plenty of energy and seemed very fitting for their roles.
+Voice Acting: Japanese – The voice acting was great.
+Everyone had plenty of energy and fit well within their roles.

-Bottomline: If you’re looking for a lighthearted SoL anime and don’t care much about linear storylines, this is a good one to turn to.
+Bottom Line: If you’re looking for a lighthearted SoL anime and don’t care much about linear storylines, this is a good one to check out.
 It’s also a cute show for anyone interested in art even as a slight hobby.

 Episodes: 12 plus a one episode OVA.

-Recommended Audience: There’s no questionable material that I remember.
+Recommended Audience: There’s no questionable material.
 Rated E for everyone!